 Hi everyone how are you?
-I’d like to talk about “rice cake” (Mochi in Japanese) which is “comfort food” for our older generation as consumption of it has been decreasing drastically these days.
+I’d like to talk about “Mochi” (rice cake) which is “comfort food” for our older generation as consumption of it has been decreasing drastically these days.

-It is also a New Year custom to eat ozone, a kind of soup containing mochi and other ingredients.
+It is also a New Year custom to eat Ozouni, a kind of soup containing mochi and other ingredients.

 Because mochi is very stretchy, it’s seen as a symbol of longevity and it has been regarded as an auspicious food for centuries.